Tumefactive perivascular spaces

 Elsewhere, no mass or collection is seen.
 No hydrocephalus or midline shift.

-Cystic left basal ganglia lesion without mass effect, surrounding oedema or enhancement, consistent with 'tumefactive' perivascular spaces.
+Cystic left basal ganglia lesion without mass effect, surrounding edema or enhancement, consistent with 'tumefactive' perivascular spaces.

 Tumefactive perivascular spaces can be very striking.
 The key to the diagnosis is the absence of solid component or surrounding gliosis / edema.